su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 The considered case has been presented in $$^1$$, the reader is encouraged to refer to that reference for further details on the problem.

-The structual solver used in this example loosely couples SU2 with the commercial code Nastran, keeping the results of general interest.
+The structual solver used in this example couples SU2 with the commercial code Nastran, keeping the results of general interest.
 Indeed, linear strctures of arbitrary complexity can be analysed with the same workflow.

 Summarizing, this document will cover: